Could private equity fill the mining M&A vacuum?

 With commodity prices still falling, investors in large firms are nursing their wounds.

-BHP Billiton shares are down more than 60 percent since July last year at seven-year lows, Rio Tinto's stock has tumbled more than 40 percent and Anglo American has plunged 70 percent this year.
+BHP Billiton (BHP.AX) (BLT.L) shares are down more than 60 percent since July last year at seven-year lows, Rio Tinto (RIO.L) (RIO.AX)'s stock has tumbled more than 40 percent and Anglo American (AAL.L) has plunged 70 percent this year.

 The combined market cap of 95 major mining firms around the world has dropped below $400 billion, the lowest since the post-Lehman troughs and a far cry from the peaks of $1.8 trillion hit in April 2011.
 This is having a knock on effect on privately owned mining companies too.